MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

 As soon as you start to type your question, Q&A takes you to the Q&A page.
 As you type, Q&A helps you ask the right question and find the best answer with rephrasings, autofill, suggestions, and more.
 When you have a visualization (answer) you like, pin it to your dashboard.
 For more information, see [Q&A in Power BI](power-bi-q-and-a.md).

 ### 4. **Icon buttons**
-The icons in the upper right corner are your resource for settings, notifications, downloads, getting help, and providing feedback to the Power BI team.
+The icons in the upper right corner are your resource for settings, notifications, downloads, getting help, toggling the look of the interface, and providing feedback to the Power BI team.
 Select the double arrow to open the dashboard in **Full screen** mode.

 ![icon buttons](media/service-basic-concepts/power-bi-icons.png)